 - 3.1.
 Students may not submit work done for another class. - 3.2.
 Plagiarism in any of its forms will not be tolerated.
-All instances of plagiarism will be forwarded to the Academic Dean. - 4.
+All instances of plagiarism will be forwarded to the Dean of Arts and Science. - 4.
 To receive a passing grade in the course, students must submit all assignments, quizzes, and exams to the instructor.
-Missed exams will only be made up if supported by the appropriate documentation (for example, a doctor's note). - 5.
-Students are responsible for all the information given in class and for any changes to the syllabus announced in class.
+Missed exams will only be made up if supported by the appropriate documentation (for example, a doctor's note).

-- 6. As in all serious literature courses, spelling, punctuation, grammar, style, and format are important in all your written work, including exams.
-Shortcomings in these areas will be reflected in your marks. - 7.
-I find e-mail an inadequate way to discuss paper topics and theses, so I ask that you meet with me, either during office hours or by appointment, to talk about papers.
-Please come in before your paper is due.
+- 5. Students are responsible for all the information given in class and for any changes to the syllabus announced in class. - 6.
+As in all serious literature courses, spelling, punctuation, grammar, style, and format are important in all your written work, including exams.
+Shortcomings in these areas will be reflected in your grades.